tejaswitripathi/tejaswitripathi/README.md

 ### Ongoing Projects (get hyped!)
 - **Coup Online**: Building an API server to host the RNN Coup Agent I made so that humans can play against it!
 For this I'm learning React, TypeScript, and CSS–stay tuned!
+- **Mortgage Web App**: Imagine if you could input your salary, a mortgage rate, and a down payment, and this website would tell you where you can afford to live.
+You could compare housing affordability across metro areas.
+Pretty cool, right?
 - **AWS**: Sort of an extension of Coup Online, I'm exploring AWS and studying for the Cloud Practitioner certification to build a web app.
 Exciting!

 ---